rjAuburnCS/CPSC-2710-New/module7/Readme.md

 # Task Manager Lite

 ## Inspiration
-The inspiration behind Task Manager Lite stems from the need for a simple and efficient task management application that helps users organize their tasks and increase productivity.
+The inspiration behind Task Manager Lite arose from the depths, due to my need for a simple and efficient task management application that helps me/anyone organize simple tasks and (hopefully) increase productivity!

 ## Vision
-My vision is to create a lightweight, user-friendly task manager that allows users to easily add, edit, save, and delete tasks while providing a visually appealing interface.
+My vision was and is to create a lightweight, user-friendly task manager that allows users to easily create new task lists, add, edit, save, and delete important tasks while providing a visually appealing high contrast interface.
+This is version 1.0.0 of my Task Manager Lite application.
+I will add to this over time to practice what javafx is able to create!
 ## Basic Functionality
-- Add new tasks with name, description, and due date.
 - Menu with File and Edit, each having a drop down menu.
-- Menu - File options include the function to make a new list, save the changes, and exit the program.
+- Menu - "File" options include the function to make a new list, save the changes, and exit the program.
-- Menu - Edit options include the function to add tasks, edit tasks, or delete a task.
+- Menu - "Edit" options include the function to add tasks, edit tasks, or delete a task.
+- Add new tasks with name, description, and due date - In a separate window "Task Detail Data".
 - Edit existing tasks.
 - Save tasks to a file.
 - Load tasks from a file.